 Migratory birds, their nests, eggs, and young are protected under the Migratory Birds Convention Act and Regulations.
-Deer Lake Oil & Gas Inc. is expected to comply with the Migratory Birds Convention Act and Regulations during all project phases.
-Migratory birds include those species listed in the CWS Occasional Paper Birds protected in Canada under the Migratory Birds Convention Act.
+Certain species are recognized to be at risk under the federal Species at Risk Act (SARA), provincial species at risk legislation, the Committee on the Status of Endangered Wildlife in Canada (COSEWIC) or by the Atlantic Canada Conservation Data Centre.
+Husky Energy is expected to comply with the Migratory Birds Convention Act and Regulations during all project phases.
+Migratory birds include those species listed in the CWS Occasional Paper "Birds protected in Canada under the Migratory Birds Convention Act".
+The Species at Risk Act (SARA) amends the definition of "environmental effect" in subsection 2(1) of the CEAA to clarify, for greater certainty, that EAs must always consider impacts on a listed wildlife species, its critical habitat or the residences of individuals of that species.

-Under the Migratory Birds Convention Act and Regulations no person shall deposit or permit to be deposited oil, oily wastes or any other substance harmful to migratory birds in any waters or any area frequented by migratory birds.
+Under the Migratory Birds Convention Act and Regulations, no person shall deposit or permit to be deposited oil, oily wastes or any other substance harmful to migratory birds in any waters or any area frequented by migratory birds.
 In addition, no person shall disturb, destroy, or take a nest, egg, nest shelter, eider duck shelter or duck box of a migratory bird.